-Heart disease is the biggest killer worldwide.
+Heart disease is the world’s leading cause of death.

-Fortunately, what you eat can have a powerful effect on your cholesterol and other risk factors.
+Your diet has a powerful effect on your cholesterol and other risk factors.

 Here are 13 foods that can lower cholesterol and improve other risk factors for heart disease.